SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/06-Templating-with-Handlebars.md

 [/slide]

-[slide]
+[slide hideTitle]
 # HTML Escaping

 As we learned earlier, **double curly braces** are used to **declare** Handlebars **expressions**.

 In Handlebars, the values returned by the `{{expression}}` are HTML\-escaped.

-For example, if the expression contains \&, then the returned HTML-escaped output is generated as `&amp;`.
+For example, if the expression contains `&`, then the returned HTML-escaped output is generated as `&amp;`.

 If you do not want Handlebars to **escape a value**, you can use the "triple-stash", `{{{`: